The Quality of Life (Star Trek: The Next Generation): Reception

 In 2011, this episode was noted by Forbes as one of the top ten episodes of the franchise that explores the implications of advanced technology.
-They compared the episode to an earlier episode "Evolution" noting the discussions between the character Data and others.
+They compared the episode to an earlier episode "Evolution", noting the discussions between the character Data and others.
 They also note the idea of a computerized tool that can solve problems using software.

 In 2011, The A.V.
-Club rated this episode a "B+" and praised the exploration of the character of Data.
+Club rated this episode a "B+", and praised the exploration of the character of Data.

-Keith DeCandido of Tor.com gave the episode 3 out of 10, saying "it fails to address its issues as well as it should, and it completely fails as drama."

 Releases

 The episode was released as part of the Star Trek: The Next Generation season six DVD box set in the United States on December 3, 2002.
 A remastered HD version was released on Blu-ray optical disc, on June 24, 2014.